icsharpcode/CodeConverter/CommandLine/README.md

 ## Design

-The tool can run in both netcore and netframework because:
+The tool can run in both netcore and netframeworkÂ because:
 -   The conversion needs to be able run in a dot net core process so it works cross platform
     -   So linux users can convert dot net core projects
 -   The conversion needs to be able to run in a net framework process because: